-There are three main things you’re going to need from a first aid standpoint; a suitable first aid kit, personnel to be responsible for health and safety, and information for employees about whatever arrangements you’ve put in place.
+There are three main things you’re going to need when you’re preparing a workplace first aid policy; a suitable first aid kit, someone to be responsible for health and safety, and information for employees about whatever procedures you’ve put in place.
 In order to do this, you need to assess the levels of risk present in your workplace and decide what kinds of first aid response might be required.

 Some of the things to think about will include the following: